DynAis/dynais.notes/content/posts/_code.Movie Barcode.md

 ![](Pasted%20image%2020221029005433.png)

-- Simple - one line command to generate
+- Simple - with one line command to generate, and also have a simple GUI
 - Beautiful - Barcode itself should look great, the color must select carefully
 - Flexibel - The Programm should able to generate Barcode with different Size and Width as well as bar count